 How To Increase Oxygen Level In Blood

 When you consume foods replete with antioxidants, your body can use oxygen in a better way (2).
-Certain vitamins, including vitamins E and C, have proven antioxidant properties.
+Certain vitamins, including vitamin B12 vitamins E and C, have proven antioxidant properties.
 You may eat foods like cranberries, blueberries, red kidney beans and dark leafy vegetables to enhance your intake of antioxidants.

 3. Improvement In Posture